Do you find it difficult to stay in the present?

 Having routines can help us to save a lot of time.
 But it can also make our mind restless and bored when it gets used to the routine.
 A restless mind is more likely to find joy in its own mental illusions, and the past and the future.

 From time to time, you need to change your routines.
-A new routine makes your mind pay attention.
+A new routine makes your mind pay attention to.
 It requires your mind to learn and gets it working again.
 This keeps your mind present.

-Do something challenging to get yourself in a flow.
+Do something challenging to get yourself into the flow.